docker-rpm-builder/docker-rpm-builder/README.md

 ### Prebuilt images

-There are some prebuilt configurations for Centos 5-6-7+EPEL and Fedora 20-21-rawhide at [https://github.com/alanfranz/docker-rpm-builder-configurations](https://github.com/alanfranz/docker-rpm-builder-configurations); those are available on [my docker hub page](https://hub.docker.com/u/alanfranz/) as well, so they can be used immediately out of the box.
-The following are all valid build images:
+There are some prebuilt configurations for Centos+EPEL and Fedora at [https://github.com/alanfranz/docker-rpm-builder-configurations](https://github.com/alanfranz/docker-rpm-builder-configurations); those are available on [my docker hub page](https://hub.docker.com/u/alanfranz/) as well, so they can be used immediately out of the box.

-- alanfranz/drb-epel-5-x86-64:latest
-- alanfranz/drb-epel-6-x86-64:latest
-- alanfranz/drb-epel-7-x86-64:latest
-- alanfranz/drb-fedora-20-x86-64:latest
-- alanfranz/drb-fedora-21-x86-64:latest
-- alanfranz/drb-fedora-rawhide-x86-64:latest

 ## Speedup your build: image reuse